 May 11, 2020 - by Synoptek

-But the pace with which organizations are incorporating IoT into their products and service offerings, the estimation is not too far-fetched.
-In fact, the one business area where IoT has already started showing excellent results is – the field service.
+By 2025, more than 152,200 IoT devices will connecting to the internet per minute, generating anywhere between $4-11trillion in economic value.
+Given the pace at organizations are incorporating IoT into their products and service offerings, the estimation is not too far-fetched.
+In fact, the one business area where IoT has already started showing excellent results is –field service.
 By deriving actionable insights from the information gathered through the technologies and using it to improve the delivery and execution of services across industry verticals, IoT has shown extreme potential in transforming the service sector.

-Simply put, IoT is about connecting a device and the Internet to each other.
-This could include commonly used devices such as mobile phones, headphones to complex machinery such as the jet engine of an airplane.
+Simply put, IoT is about connecting a device with the Internet.
+This could include commonly used devices such as mobile phones and headphones to complex machinery such as the jet engine of an airplane.
 As the field service industry revolves around monitoring complex systems for damage or performance issues, connecting these devices to the Internet has helped simplify and fasten the service delivery processes.
 The speed and efficiency brought in the service delivery processes due to IoT have massively disrupted the notion of how customer service has been done so far – and for the better.

-In a world without IoT, the technicians had to physically go to the device in order to first diagnose and then resolve the problem.
-However, with IoT, as more and more devices get connected to digital networks, the diagnosis process has become majorly autonomous – as the faults are reported via the digital channels.
-This saves the technicians the time required for traveling to the client location as well as the time required for preliminary diagnostics.
+In a world without IoT, technicians had to physically inspect the device in order to first diagnose and then resolve the problem.
+However, with IoT, as more and more devices get connected to digital networks, the diagnosis process has become majorly autonomous – as faults are reported via digital channels.
+This saves technicians precious time by eliminating the need to travel to the location as well as the time required for preliminary diagnostics.

-IoT technology not only allows connected devices to report to a central hub but also enables them to be able to communicate with one another.
-This helps in enhancing the collective performance of the devices and also gives field service technicians a complete view of the devices’ ecosystem to be able to detect, analyze, and resolve the issues at very nascent stages.
+IoT technology not only allows connected devices to report to a central hub, but also enables them to communicate with one another.
+This helps in enhancing the collective performance of devices and also gives field service technicians a complete view of the ecosystem, to be able to detect, analyze, and resolve the issues at very nascent stages.

-With IoT, when a device needs service, it independently contacts the field service agency along with the diagnostic results, and the technician.
-Then if possible, it either fixes the issue(s) remotely or comes well-equipped with everything needed to fix the reported problem.
+With IoT, when a device needs service, the field service team gets a notification with the diagnostic results.
+If possible, it either fixes the issue(s) remotely or provides technicians with all the detailed needed to fix the reported problem.

-IoT-enabled infrastructure reporting to field service personnel not drastically reduces the time and effort required to address an issue; it also enhances the client satisfaction level to a great degree.
+IoT-enabled infrastructure reporting to field service personnel not only reduces the time and effort required to address an issue; it also enhances client satisfaction level to a great degree.

 IoT technology also enables field services agencies to predict and prevent failure before they impact the business continuity at their clients’ side – which results in less interruption on the clients’ revenue streams.